Senior School

 At Keith we offer a range of learning opportunities allowing students to explore interests outside of the general subjects offered.

-• The Open Access College is utilised to offer individual students with a subject that may not be offered onsite.
-Students have a weekly lesson via phone link up and are monitored by our teachers to ensure success.
+- The Open Access College is utilised to offer individual students with a subject that may not be offered onsite.
+Students have two weekly lessons online and are monitored by our teachers to ensure success.

-• School Based Apprenticeships (SBA) offer students the ability to study part time, while working and developing work based competencies for their chosen career.
-We work closely with Apprenticeship Brokers, Apprenticeship Centres and Registered Training Organisations to offer appropriate training programs for student wishing to take on an SBA.
+- School Based Apprenticeships (SBA) offer students the ability to study part–time, while working and developing work-based competencies for their chosen career.
+We work closely with local business, apprenticeship brokers, apprenticeship centres and Registered Training Organisations (RTOs) to offer appropriate training programs for student wishing to undertake an SBA.

 Recognition for Community Learning